 Does your child have any special needs based on health issues?

-What general observations can you give me about your child's development (when did he/she crawl? walk? say first word?, etc.
+What general observations can you give me about your child's development (when did he/she crawl? walk? say the first word? etc.

 What is your child's favorite activity?